getkey/personal-website/content/blog/transliteration-fonts/index.md

 Unfortunately, TrueType/OpenType doesn't have straightforward support for this kind of substitution.
 If you want to do this, you have to pull out the big gun: [contextual substitutions](https://fontforge.org/docs/ui/dialogs/contextchain.html).
 This is a very powerful type of substitution that allows replacing characters based on the other characters around it.
 But this makes it unwieldy.

 Given that greek to latin transliteration doesn't require it, I haven't implemented this feature.
-This is the main limitation of `transliteration-font-maker`, many scripts can't be transliterated with it yet because of this.
+This is the main limitation of `transliteration-fonts`, many scripts can't be transliterated with it yet because of this.

 As a side-note: in greek, `σ` in word-final position becomes `ς`.
 You need a contextual substitution for that feature.
 My font doesn't do it, so it's not 100% correct.